WORK WITH US

 We offer | Ko tā mātou mahi:

-Opportunity to assist with transformative change in whānau
+The opportunity to assist with transformative change in families and seniors

 Ongoing training, development, and peer support